ableenk/bachelor-thesis/README.md

-# Topological Analysis of Heterogeneous Treatment Effects
+# Persistence Landscapes for Heterogeneous Treatment Effects: Stability and Consistency under Piecewise-Linear Approximation

-Companion code for the bachelor's thesis *"On Methods of Data Analysis Applications"* (Apollonov N.A., HSE Faculty of Mathematics).
+Code for the bachelor's thesis (Apollonov N.A., HSE Faculty of Mathematics).

 This repository implements an end-to-end numerical pipeline accompanying the mathematical framework of the thesis: